jhumelsine/jhumelsine.github.io/table-of-contents.md

       <td style="text-align: right;">98</td>
       <td><a href="https://jhumelsine.github.io/2024/03/06/specification-design-pattern.html">Specification Design Pattern – Allow a Client to select or filter objects with specific attribute property values as specified by the Client.
 </a></td>
       <td>Specification is from early 2024, but it was by far the most viewed page.
-I think it's in first page results of a few search engines.
+It's in first page results of a few search engines.
       </td>
     </tr>
     <tr>